ravinada/contact/README.md

 - Dependency Injection: Koin is used for dependency injection, making it easy to manage and provide dependencies throughout the app.

+- KotlinStateFlow: The app leverages Kotlin's `MutableStateFlow` for managing the UI state, enabling real-time updates and data flow between the ViewModel and the UI.

+- Navigation Component: The Android Navigation Component is used for fragment transactions, ensuring a smooth and consistent navigation experience.

+- Room Database: Room is used for local data storage, allowing the app to cache and retrieve contact information efficiently.

+- Master-Detail UI: The app features a master-detail user interface, making it suitable for both smartphones and tablets.
+Users can view a list of contacts and select individual contacts to view detailed information.

+- Swipe-to-Delete feature, allowing users to easily delete individual contacts from their list.

 - Material Design: The app adheres to Google's Material Design guidelines for a modern and visually appealing user interface.

-- Room Database: Room is used for local data storage, allowing the app to cache and retrieve contact information efficiently.

 - Retrofit: Retrofit is used for making network requests to retrieve contact data from a remote API.

 - Launcher Icon: The app features a custom launcher icon to enhance its branding and visual appeal.

 - Splash Theme: A splash screen with a custom theme is displayed during app launch to provide a polished user experience.

-- Master-Detail UI: The app features a master-detail user interface, making it suitable for both smartphones and tablets.
-Users can view a list of contacts and select individual contacts to view detailed information.

-- Navigation Component: The Android Navigation Component is used for fragment transactions, ensuring a smooth and consistent navigation experience.

-- Swipe-to-Delete feature, allowing users to easily delete individual contacts from their list.

 ## Screenshots